linxinshi/EntityRetrievalTAS/README.md

 2. From our own experience, the TAS approach is more effective in helping retrieval models scroing against the single catchall field.
 Replacing the normalized weights (1-alpha)/(1-alpha^{k}) by a small weight between 0 and 1 may obtain more consistently stable performance on different datasets.

-3. Our methodology has an emphasis on structuralism.
-Currently we are trying some varities that have better performance.
+3. Currently we are trying some varities that have better performance.

 # contact
 Xinshi Lin (xslin@se.cuhk.edu.hk)